Hayden, Idaho: History

 James Monaghan established the first general store near Lake Hayden, located approximately a half mile east of Government Way along Honeysuckle Avenue.
 A post office was also established there for a couple of years before relocating, along with the store, closer to Bozanta Tavern.
-This area, which had a stop on the electric trolley line, was developed by the Granite Investment Company, of which James Mongahan was President.
+This area, which had a stop on the electric trolley line, was developed by the Granite Investment Company, of which James Mongahan was president.
 Development around Monaghan and the surrounding countryside was encouraged by irrigation installed by the Malloy Brothers who established the Interstate Irrigation company.
 They bought up thousands of acres in the area and installed irrigation pipes from Hayden Lake.

 As the logging and mining industry grew, and encouraged by irrigation from Hayden Lake, farms and businesses developed around on the west end of the lake to serve the workers.
 In 1906, DC Corbin took advantage of the high tariff on sugar, bought land north of the Hayden area and hired Japanese workers to farm sugar beets.
 Many white settlers moved into the area to prove up homesteads under the Homestead Act and the Timber and Stone Act, and worked in the logging and resort industries to help make ends meet.
 The area also saw poultry and dairy farms established, and by the 1920s, cherry and apple orchards were prolific.
 The first fruit packing plant in the area was established in 1914 and the Seiter Cannery in Post Falls was located nearby.
 After cold winters in the 1930s ruined many of the trees, many orchards were not replanted.

 Government Way, the main road connecting the area with Coeur d’Alene, bypassed the shores of Lake Hayden by a mile and a half.
 With the advent of the automobile, the center of the town shifted from the lake and railroad and reoriented towards Government Way.
 A collection of businesses slowly developed at the intersection of Honeysuckle Avenue which connected the lake community with Government Way.
 By the 1950s, Government Way was designated as Highway 95 and the community of businesses servicing travelers and locals was called Hayden Village.
 Meanwhile, the community located on the shores of Lake Hayden became Hayden Lake.
 In 1972, Highway 95 was moved slightly West to reduce traffic on the main road through Hayden.

 The population numbered 718 people in 1950.
 In 1955, the owners of Sargent's Restaurant in Hayden Village wanted to procure a liquor license.
 They were stalled by Idaho's alcohol laws.
-Hayden Village next sought to be annexed into Haden Lake.
+Hayden Village next sought to be annexed into Hayden Lake.
 When that failed, the “movers and shakers” of the area had a meeting and decided the area should incorporate.
 The Village of Hayden was incorporated in 1955 with a total of 440 acres with a population of around 700 people.
 Sargent's Restaurant was able to move forward in procuring its first liquor license and the City of Hayden in Kootenai County was established.